MicrosoftDocs/power-automate-docs/articles/api-connector-dev.md

 # Develop API connectors for certification in Microsoft Flow

 Building a connector involves multiple steps.
 To get started - in [Microsoft Flow](https://flow.microsoft.com/), click or tap the **Settings** button (the gear icon) at the upper right of the page.
-Then click or tap **API connector**.
+Then click or tap **Custom Connectors**.

 ![Finding API connectors](./media/api-connectors-dev/finding-custom-apis.png)